Florida Community College offers many

 awarded to eligible individuals based on their military service.

-United States Code which authorizes payment of educational benefits
+the United States Code which authorizes payment of educational

-- Chapter 30 - New GI Bill - members of the armed forces who
+- Chapter 30 — New GI Bill —members of the armed

-entered active duty for the first time after June 30, 1985.
+forces who entered active duty for the first time after June

-and surviving spouses of veterans who died in service, as a
+spouses and surviving spouses of veterans who died in service,

 and totally disabled.

-reserve who are certified by their unit commander and the VA.
+of the selected reserve who are certified by their unit commander

 A veterans representative is located in the